poloniumpix/flower_shop/README.md

 TO_DO:

 1.fix the product details
-2.fix the search
-3.make a new decent categories
+2.make a new decent categories